 Makshevat cave mummy walk

 Makshevat is another quaint mountain village, but one that sees less visitors than Sarytag.
 A 2-hour walk into the hills above the village rewards you with great views over the looming peaks and the valley below.
-And you get to see a mummy.
+If you are ready to do some climbing, you get to see a mummy.

-There is some scrambling involved and you need to make your way past tiny ledges.
-Not for the faint of heart.
-We don’t have a gpx track yet – ask around for a kid or unoccupied adult to guide you.
+The walk to the cave is not for the faint of heart.
+It’s dangerous – you can see a video of locals doing it.
+We don’t have a gpx track yet: ask around for a kid or unoccupied adult to guide you.
 Don’t forget the tip.

 The mummy itself is not much of a spectacle.
 A skull and a body with bits of mummified skin still hanging on, now placed in a kind of wooden crate, it seems (pictures here).
 Bit creepy.
 It’s holy, so women are not supposed to enter, pictures are advised against, and you should wash before entering.